How-to

 }

-Real-World Example: Building a Dashboard
+Building a Dashboard in Two Prompts

-Prompt 1: Stats Cards
+Prompt 1: Stats cards

 Create 4 stat cards showing Total Users, Revenue, Active Sessions, and Conversion Rate.